estanislaocrivos/stm32f4-rust-template/README.md

 - **The panic handler:**

    The `panic_halt` crate is used to handle panics in embedded Rust applications.
 It provides a simple panic handler that halts the program when a panic occurs, which is suitable for bare-metal applications where you may not have a sophisticated error handling mechanism.
 You can find more information about the `panic-halt` crate in its [documentation](https://docs.rs/panic-halt/latest/panic_halt/).

+- **The stm32f4xx-hal crate:**

+   The `stm32f4xx-hal` crate is a hardware abstraction layer (HAL) for the STM32F4 family of microcontrollers.
+It provides a set of APIs to interact with the hardware peripherals, such as GPIO, timers, and communication interfaces.
+The crate is designed to be used in conjunction with the `cortex-m` and `cortex-m-rt` crates to provide a complete embedded Rust development experience.
+You can find more information about the `stm32f4xx-hal` crate in its [documentation](https://docs.rs/stm32f4xx-hal/latest/stm32f4xx_hal/).

 ## License